Why couldn't my scan be processed?

 - Moving objects, people, or shadows

 It is very rare that a scan is so poor it can’t be processed at all, but it does happen from time to time.
 If you receive this rejection reason, you can always contact email@example.com to find out more and ways to help improve your scan quality, such as a scan review.

-Non-Room Scans: While Scan To CAD does process and includes many architectural details, it is not designed to process and convert objects into CAD files.
-Scans of objects (e.g., furniture, or people) will be rejected.
-What is an “object” vs. a structure can sometimes be ambiguous, such as a boat or equipment, so we encourage you to reach out to email@example.com if you’re unsure.
+While Scan To CAD does process and includes many architectural details, it is not designed to process and convert objects into CAD files.
+Scans of objects (e.g., furniture, people, vehicles) will be rejected.
+We encourage you to reach out to firstname.lastname@example.org if you’re unsure.

 Non-residential spaces may occasionally be rejected, or require additional payment if they require a high level of manual human attention and QA.
 You can read more on this here: I want to scan non-residential environments.
 Will Canvas work outside of the home?